H3xFiles/Code4Humanity-deprecate-/README.md

 3. Join the micro-discussion on a specific topic.
 4. Talk with the topic manager
 5. Pick up an available task
-6. As extra: submit an idea how to solve the issue, or submit an hotfix, or any improvment proposal.
+6. As extra: submit an idea how to solve the issue, or submit an hotfix, or any improvement proposal.

 # Who can join?
 Literally the entire planet, I hope to include developers community from every part of the world of all continents.